Tiny houses

 People who apply for a tiny house must be actively serviced by a VoR team.

 You can apply for a tiny house from a counselor at a service center.
 Tiny houses are part of Housing First, and they include the VoR Team’s services.
 A report from the VoR Team is attached to applications.
-The allocation team for the homeless with complex and extensive service needs informs service centers when tiny houses are available.
+The allocation team for homeless individuals with complex needs informs service centers when tiny houses become available.
 Applications are evaluated in professional meetings held by the allocation team and housing is allocated accordingly.
 Service center counselors are responsible for notifying applicants of allocation.

 After approval by the allocation team, appropriate agreements and plans are drawn up.